philipturner/differentiation-ios-demo/README.md

 This is a demonstration of Swift's automatic differentiation running on iOS.
 It is a modified version of the game from [ARHeadsetKit tutorial #8](https://github.com/philipturner/ARHeadsetKit#tutorial-series), where the user knocks out cubes with their hand.
 Automatic differentiation finds a cube's velocity from its equations of motion, then shows the velocity in text.

+Differentiation is disabled in the Swift 5.5 toolchain due to compiler instability, but can be activated by importing the [Differentiation](https://github.com/philipturner/Differentiation) package.
 The following code segment shows how differentiation is used to find the Y component of a cube's velocity:

 ```swift
 import Differentiation